In this guide, I want to show you 18 easy ways to smash your English speaking!

 Then you move on to the next part.
 According to our good friend, Alexander, these next steps are vital to the shadowing technique.

-Step 5 — Walk outdoors as swiftly as possible.
-Just by going outside and walking around it forces you to feel comfortable while using English.
+Walk outdoors as swiftly as possible.
+Just going outside and walking around forces you to feel comfortable while using English.
 You are using English in the same way you might use your own language.
 You are doing natural things while speaking at the same time.

-Step 7 — Articulate thoroughly in a loud, clear voice.
-The psychological effect continues as your brain becomes accustomed to speaking English out loud while walking in a confident manner.
+Articulate thoroughly in a loud, clear voice.
+The psychological effect continues as your brain becomes accustomed to speaking English out loud while walking confidently.

 That is the shadowing technique in all of its steps.